 Click here RSVP for Durham Decides #5 (Oct 20th): Public Education, Trans Youth, and the 2022 Midterms

 Click here to RSVP for Durham Decides #6 (Nov 3rd): Democracy Under Attack and the 2022 Midterms

 Bring your loved ones and join us in powering our endorsed candidates to victory.

-Throughout this election cycle, we are holding bi-weekly Durham Decides meetings to talk about how we can win this November and beyond.
+Throughout this election cycle, we held bi-weekly Durham Decides meetings to talk about how we could win in November and beyond.